Skip to Content

 When we visited Qeqertarsuaq, there were just three options where you could get some food in town – a hotel restaurant, a tiny café, and a supermarket.

 Hotel Disko Island has been taken over by a bigger group that also owns a hotel in Ilulissat and the new owners are doing an excellent job.
-The newly opened restaurant at Hotel Disko Island has a very good chef and the food served here is of the highest standard.
+The restaurant at Hotel Disko Island has a very good chef and the food served here is of the highest standard.

 The choice isn’t huge, but usually, you can choose between two-three main courses, several appetizers, and deserts.
 Dining here was like going to a fine restaurant anywhere in Europe.
 I never thought that we’d find such amazing food in such a remote place where getting fresh ingredients isn’t that straight-forward…